“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.” -First Article of Faith

 In 1835, the Church of God, formerly the Church of the Latter Day Saints, formerly the Church of Christ, accepted into canon the Doctrine and Covenants.
 The “Doctrine” portion of this book of scripture is now known as the Lectures on Faith.
 Here, the movement was changed to reflect Joseph Smith’s understanding of his First Vision.
 There, filled by the Holy Spirit, he saw God the Father and Son surrounded by angels.

-This new view fit into the young movement’s views of the New Testament, or at least his and Rigdon’s view of it at the time.
+This new view fit into the young movement’s views of the New Testament, or at least Joseph Smith Jr.’s and Sidney Rigdon’s view of it at the time.

 “There are two personages who constitute the great, matchless, governing and supreme power over all things… They are the Father and the Son: The Father being a personage of spirit, glory and power: possessing all perfection and fullness: The Son, who was in the bosom of the Father, a personage of tabernacle, made, or fashioned like unto man…” -Lectures on Faith 7